milesstanfield/ng4-webpack/README.md

 npm run build:prod && npm run start:prod
 ```

+# deploying to Heroku
-# Make sure you have the Heroku toolbelt installed
+- Make sure you have the Heroku toolbelt installed
 ```
 brew install heroku
 ```

-# create a Procfile for Heroku to run the server with
+- create a Procfile for Heroku to run the server with
 ```
 touch Procfile && echo "web: node server.js" > Procfile
 ```

-# Commit, deploy and open your new Heroku production app
+- Commit, deploy and open your new Heroku production app
 ```
 git init && git add . && git commit -m 'awesome stuff' heroku create